-One of the most popular trails is hiking up the observatory, from one of the lower carparks near the entrance.
+One of the most dog-friendly hikes is hiking up the observatory, from one of the lower carparks near the entrance.
 Note that parking near the Observatory itself is very expensive (we were charged $10 per hour on our visit in 2022!), so make use of the free carparks and hike up.

 3. Visit the Hollywood Walk of Fame